mannok/Quantifeed.Excercise/README.md

 # Hints

-you may Open SSMS and connect to 127.0.0.1,14330 with "sa" and "P@ssw0rd" to see data stored in db
+you may open SSMS and connect to 127.0.0.1,14330 with "sa" and "P@ssw0rd" to see data stored in db

+# Performance Care Efforts

+- dockerized system.
+If user/request volumn grow later, it could be integrated with K8s/docker-swarm to ensure unlimited system/performance scalability [db will still be a bottleneck.
+Ultimately, we could break down whole system with db by service domain, a.k.a. microservices]
+- table field indexing.
+Ensure records are well indexed for further query requests
+- entity related entity lazy loading.
+Currently, related(foriegn) entity is marked "virtual". which means the related entities' properties will be query just in time when being accessed
+- try to keep DI component as singleton if possible.
+To keep high performance, I marked "IBasketAppService" as singleton so that it will not be instantiated every time when user request.
+This same approach will be taken for any further registration to DI
+- try to use async/await method if possible.
+I try to use and make function with async/await pattern if possible. async/await can avoid thread blocking and wasting computing resource

+# Possible Performance Solutions

+- break system and db down by service domain in order to achieve microservices
+- use redis to store and take ongoing system caches
+- reindex db regularly